1Hive/gardens/README.md

 Check out the [documentation](https://1hive.gitbook.io/gardens/) for an in-depth explanation of the moving pieces of the framework.

-## Current deployed networks
+## Current Deployments

-Explore the production deployments.
+Explore the production deployments on the following networks.

 |Network  | URL |
 | ------------- | ------------- |